gildas/bitbucket-cli/README.md

 - [App passwords](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) with the `--user` and `--password` flags.
 - [Repository Access Tokens](https://support.atlassian.com/bitbucket-cloud/docs/repository-access-tokens/), [Project Access Tokens](https://support.atlassian.com/bitbucket-cloud/docs/project-access-tokens/), [Workspace Access Tokens](https://support.atlassian.com/bitbucket-cloud/docs/workspace-access-tokens/) with the `--access-token` flags.

+When you use a username/password, the password is stored in the vault of the operating system (Windows Credential Manager, macOS Keychain, or Linux Secret Service).
+You can pass the `--no-vault` flag to disable this feature and store the password in plain text in the configuration file.
+This is not recommended, but can be useful for testing purposes.
+On Linux and macOS, you can also pass the `--vault-key` flag to set the key to use in the system keychain.
+By default, the key is `bitbucket-cli`.
+On Windows, this option is not available.

+You can also pass the `--clone-protocol` flag to set the default protocol to use when cloning repositories.
+The supported protocols are `https`, `git`, and `ssh`.
+This option can be overridden with the `--protocol` flag when using `repo clone`.

+In case you are not using a user/password, you can also pass a `--clone-user` flag to set the username to use when cloning repositories with the `https` protocol.
+If you use a user/password, you don't need to set this flag, usually, ans the username will be used for cloning repositories.
+This option can be overridden with the `--user` flag when using `repo clone`.

 You can get the list of your profiles with the `bb profile list` command:

 ```bash